ch-stark/blog1506/acm/README2.md

 ## Extending the Cluster Landing Zone

-In the previous blog we defined a multi-tenanted operating model for the hub site whereby we centralized management functions for both cluster admninistrators (SREs) and application teams so that they could independently provision and manage cluster lifecycles and application lifecycles.
+In the previous blog we defined a multi-tenanted operating model for the hub site whereby we centralized management functions for both cluster administrators (SREs) and application teams so that they could independently provision and manage cluster lifecycles and application lifecycles.
 We now extend this to include DBAs who will provision stateful backend workloads that support frontend stateless workloads that application teams look after.
 The revised cluster landing zone operating model is depicted in the following diagram.

 <p align="center">
   <img src="https://github.com/jwilms1971/blog/blob/main/acm/Cluster%20Landing%20Zones%20-%20Hybrid-cloud%20advanced.png">